 Li Si Yang is the founder of Journey to Fitness.
-She is also the Co-Inventor of the Fitness Cue®, creator of the Fitness Pyramid©, The WISE Method training program and Ball Therapy Express Kit.
+She is also the Co-Inventor of the Fitness Cue® and creator of the Fitness Pyramid©.

-With 20 years of experience in health and wellness, Li Si is a self-care and posture transformation coach.
-She specializes in body awareness and the ABC's of movement.
+With 20 years of experience in health and wellness, Li Si is a self-care and posture transformation coach specializing in body renovation.

 Read more about Li Si's personal journey to fitness below.

 This is the year to Create the Life You Want!

 Are you really living the life you want?
 Tired of the way you look and feel?
 What about your New Year’s resolutions?
 Have you forgotten about them already?
 When it comes to creating the life you want, most people think all you have to do is ABC; then you will get XYZ.
 This would have worked a very long time ago, but not in today’s ever- changing culture, technology, and our fast-paced lifestyles.
 We are part of a great big reality that is too much for us to see and understand.
 Everything is so complicated and interrelated.
 If we try to understand everything, we will understand nothing and get frustrated.

 So what should we do?
 Well, the biggest mistake with New Year’s resolutions is that we don’t have a clear knowledge of who we are and what we really value.
 We need a great deal of quite time and have that conversation with ourselves to discover who we are and what makes us truly happy.
 It’s when we try to understand ourselves that we will understand everything.
 Have that conversation with yourself and ask:

 Am I where I want to be in my life?

 Am I ignoring and neglecting my health?

 Do I enjoy my work?
 Does it stress me out or is it unfulfilling?